Monchique Travel Guide: Top 10 Things to Do

 3. Discover Historical Center

 Stroll the beautifully preserved pedestrianized precinct of the Old Town Monchique, where you'll be time-traveling.
 Stroll around and take in the picturesque view of the typical tiny houses with rustic chimneys.
-Stop to check out the 16th-century church of Igreja Matriz de Monchique.
+Take a moment to visit the 16th-century Igreja Matriz de Monchique.
 Walk around to shop; small shops sell crafts and other items, such as honey.
 The wine tastes decent; it is a decent blend, and one feels nostalgic as Datteln offers a lovely view of the ancient town and beautiful architecture.

 4. Taste the Local Cuisine